Sowmya Raoh: Early life and career

-Sowmya was born in a Kannada speaking family to veteran singer B. K. Sumitra and Sudhakar in Bangalore, Karnataka, India.
+Sowmya was born in a Kannada speaking family to veteran singer B. K. Sumitra and Sudhakar in Bengaluru, Karnataka, India.
 Sowmya has a brother named Sunil Raoh, who is an actor in the Kannada film industry.
 Her mother is popular playback and devotional singer in Kannada.
 As a child, Sowmya would accompany her mother to the studios for recording.
 She then slowly graduated to become a child singer.
 Sowmya's father worked in Reserve Bank of India.

 Sowmya started singing at the age of seven.
 She took a break from singing while she was in school as she thought that would affect her studies.
 After a period of five to six years, she gradually turned her attention towards singing by learning Carnatic music.
 However, she ended up becoming a voice actor before venturing into films.
 She claims that, "I wanted to train for singing for heroines, not children".